Kaka Bag-ao: Dinagat Islands Representative (2013–2019)

 In March 2017, Bag-ao voted against the re-imposition of the death penalty in the Philippines.
-The ruling party in the Philippines stripped her committee chairmanship on People's Participation afterwards.
+The ruling PDP-Laban party stripped her committee chairmanship on People's Participation afterwards.
 She later said that she voted "no" because of her principle and her belief that the death penalty is always inhumane and wrong.

-In September 2017, Bag-ao voted against a House budget ruling that shall give one thousand pesos (around 20 dollars) for the 2018 budget of the Commission on Human Rights in the Philippines.
+In September 2017, Bag-ao voted against a House budget ruling that gave one thousand pesos (around 20 dollars) for the 2018 budget of the Commission on Human Rights.
 Bag-ao was one of the only 32 lawmakers to vote against the budget.
-The budget, however passed in the House after more than a hundred Duterte-allied lawmakers voted in its favor.
-Public outraged erupted afterwards, condemning the humongous budget cut for a commission responsible for looking at the human rights violations of the government.
+The budget, however passed in the House after more than a hundred government-allied lawmakers voted in its favor.
+Public outraged erupted afterwards, condemning the budget cut for a commission responsible for looking at the human rights violations of the government.
 Protests were held in various cities nationwide.
-The budget was eventually restored to its original amount after a few days of public outcry against the budget cut.
+The budget was eventually restored to its original amount after a few days.

-On the same month, after 17 years of political limbo, the SOGIE Equality Bill finally passed in the House of Representative under Bag-ao's principal authorship.
+On the same month, after 17 years of political limbo, the SOGIE Equality Bill finally passed in the House of Representatives under Bag-ao's principal authorship.
 Bag-ao was the vice-chairperson of the House Committees on Ecology, Labor and Employment, and Population and Family Relations.
 She had influential political powers on the Committees on Women and Gender Equality, Natural Resources, Mindanao Affairs, Human Rights, Justice, and Constitutional Amendments, among many others.

-In October 2017, she was one of the only two House committee members who voted against the sufficiency of the grounds to impeach Chief Justice Sereno.
-Bag-ao argued that many of the allegations being thrown at the Chief Justice are not sufficient and not even grounds for impeachment.
+In October 2017, she was one of only two House committee members who voted against the sufficiency of the grounds to impeach Chief Justice Maria Lourdes Sereno.
+Bag-ao argued that many of the allegations being thrown at the Chief Justice were not sufficient and not even grounds for impeachment.

+Governor of Dinagat Islands (2019–2022)

+On May 13, 2019, Bag-ao was elected governor in the 2019 general election.
+She defeated Benglen Ecleo, a member of the Ecleo political clan.

+As provincial chief executive, she introduced programs described as citizen-centered and participatory, aimed at empowering farmers, fisherfolk, women, and other marginalized groups to become active partners in local governance.
+These include community-based conservation tourism, job creation through Bantay Gubat and Bantay Dagat programs, access to justice in barangays, and infrastructure projects for the benefit of small farmers, fisherfolk, and businesses.

+Her administration’s participatory approach was credited as a factor in Dinagat Islands’ COVID-19 pandemic response in 2020, where the province was noted for early community engagement and coordination with health authorities.
+Bag-ao also oversaw the rehabilitation and recovery efforts following the devastation of Super Typhoon Rai (locally Odette) in December 2021, mobilizing provincial resources alongside national government and humanitarian assistance.

+In the 2022 Philippine general election, Bag-ao failed in her bid for a second term as Governor.